winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

 (and so on).

-Common ground needs to be _based_ on something---there needs to be a reason for everyone to belive we're all on the same page.
+Common ground needs to be _based_ on something---there needs to be a reason for everyone to believe we're all on the same page.
 For example,
 if you and I were to watch a tennis match together, certain facts,